sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 Now we can tackle the other part of this article.
 The [kind-projector](https://github.com/non/kind-projector) is unrelated to the partial-unification and is more fun!
 It just happens that the combinaison of the two is verbose-code saving. (and let Intellij troubled with the correctness validation of the program)

 As said, the kind-projector is simply a sbt plugin.
-It is NOT part of scalac for now, but this will [eventually arrive in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) with some minor adjustements I guess.
+It is NOT part of scalac for now, but this will [eventually arrive in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) with some minor adjustements I guess. :pray:

 ## What does it offer?